Clinical Supervision for Counsellors & Psychotherapists in Kendal, Lancaster & Online

 I offer clinical supervision for those in helping professions who work with children and/or adults; including psychotherapists and counsellors, as well as others such as yoga therapists, forest school practitioners, eco-therapists and coaches.

-Approach to Supervision
+My Approach to Supervision

 Using Hawkins and Shohet’s Seven-Eyed Model, supervision covers multiple perspectives: it examines the client’s experience, the therapist’s interventions and responses, the therapeutic relationship, the wider context of the work, and the supervisory relationship itself.
 This comprehensive approach helps therapists gain insight into their practice, identify patterns, and explore alternative ways of working when challenges arise.
 Within this structure, each supervisory relationship is unique, shaped by the interplay between supervisor and supervisee.
 Together, we draw upon both of our experiences, knowledge and insight.